 You are free to share and reproduce the information in these documents.
 If you do, please attribute the work to the NSW Writers’ Centre, including our phone number (02) 9555 9757 and website address www.nswwc.org.au.
 To download the sheets, simply click on the titles below or click read more if you’d like to read them online

-Maybe you’ve always wanted to write and you’ve decided to start.
-Perhaps you’d never thought of writing … until that brilliant idea struck and you just had to express it.
-Whatever your reason, the question you’re asking yourself is: how do I get started?
+So you’ve always wanted to write and have now decided to start.
+Or perhaps you’d never thought of writing but have recently been struck with a brilliant idea that you just have to express.
+Either way, the question now is: how do I get started?
 Read more

 Information on publishing short stories and poetry collections, individually in magazines and journals, entering competitions, competition submission guidelines, scams and payment for publication.
 Read more

 Once you’ve edited your manuscript to the highest level you can attain, it’s ready to be published, right?
 Wrong.
 You’ve gone as far as you can on your own, but it would be extremely rare for an author to make it into print without the help of external feedback.
-Even when your work is accepted by a publisher your manuscript will be put through rigorous editing before it goes to print… Read more
+Even when a publisher accepts your work your manuscript will be put through rigorous editing before it goes to print.
+Read more

 Information on in-house editors, fiction and non-fiction editors, the editor’s role, finding and hiring editors and the costs involved.
 Read more